-Balázs Pethő, the executive chef of family-run Csalogány 26 Restaurant, was a pioneer of Hungary's contemporary food revolution.
+In the early aughts, Balázs Pethő, the executive chef of family-run Csalogány 26 Restaurant, was a pioneer in improving Hungarian restaurant food.
 A whole crop of younger cooks, many of them established head chefs now, learned under Pethő's tutelage at a time when comically backward, communist-era practices reigned supreme in Budapest kitchens.

-Instead of using fancy, imported meats and fish, Csalogány extracts deep and rich flavors from more reasonably-priced ingredients and pairs them with seasonal vegetables and light sauces.
-On any day, a suckling pig terrine, minced guinea fowl with squash puree, gilt-head bream with peas, or crispy and tender roasted chicken thighs might be on the menu.
+Csalogány, located on the ground floor of a Buda residential building, is a modern Hungarian restaurant but it isn't furnished from the latest design catalogues.
+Here, the food takes center stage here.
+Instead of using pricey meats and fish, Csalogány extracts rich flavors from more reasonably-priced ingredients and pairs them with seasonal vegetables and light sauces.
+On any day, a suckling pig terrine, guinea fowl with squash puree, gilt-head bream with peas, or crispy and tender chicken thighs might be on the menu.
 Desserts are inventive and delicious.

 Pethő's exceptional skills best show through in the five-course dinner tasting menu, which at €50 (or €70 with wine pairing) is one of the best deals in Budapest for discerning diners.
 There's also a wallet-friendly three-course weekday lunch prix fixe for €12.
 The restaurant's two longtime waiters are among the most knowledgeable in Budapest — you will be in good in hands.